Working with Git

 The Ionic CLI automatically detects and adds your public key (or creates new ones) to your Ionic Pro account as part of the

-start commands.
+you choose Ionic for your git remote.
 If you have additional public keys you’d like to link to Ionic Pro, create them manually using

-ssh-keygen, log into your Ionic Pro account, and add the keys manually under “SSH Keys”
+log into your Ionic Pro account, and add the keys manually under “SSH Keys”

 ionic start to begin your project, we’ve already ran

 We recommend that you host your code on a service like GitHub, Bitbucket, GitLab, etc.